arnaudroger/blog/20160809-ConsumerInPlaceOfList.md

 # Why you should replace your return List<T> with a Consumer<T> parameter

-It is common practice to have your Service layer, Dao layer etc... return a List or Collection of objects when communicating back multiple instance of data.
+It is common practice to have your Service layer, Dao layer etc... return a List or Collection of objects as a result of the call.

-But I'm gonna argue that if instead of
+But I will argue that if instead of

 ```java
  List<T> getAllMyTs()